achheSharma/OCR_DeNoising/README.md

 • Place all PDF documents in PDFs folder
 • Execute main.py

 Results:
 • Subfolders with same name as that of file are created in the DOCX directory
-• This folder holds the generated docx file of the
+• This folder holds the generated docx file for each respective PDF provided